What do storage systems do in the pharmacy?

 IBM FlashCore Module

-Since the market launch of the IBM FlashCore modules (now in the 2nd generation), there has not been a single failure – with any customer.
+Since the market launch of the IBM FlashCore modules (now in the 3rd generation), there has not been a single failure due to reaching the write capacity threshold – with any customer.
 This is unique in the flash market.
 With share of 90% of IBM Flash capacities installed in 2020, the quality and reliability of this technology speaks for itself and is highly recommended.
-IBM FlashCore modules are available up to a native capacity of 38.4TB per module, while allowing up to 88TB per module of logical storage capacity to be used.
+IBM FlashCore modules are available up to a native capacity of 38.4TB per module, while allowing up to 115TB per module of logical storage capacity to be used.
 This enables unprecedented data density and significantly saves space, especially for larger data volumes.

 Availability is the winning hand